freeCodeCamp/devdocs/docs/scraper-reference.md

   Parse HTTP/File response, and convert to a Nokogiri document by default.

-  Overrides this method if you want to modified HTML source code before Nokogiri.
+  Overrides this method if you want to modify HTML source code before Nokogiri.
 It is useful to preserve whitespaces of code segments within non-pre blocks, because Nokogiri may delete them.

   Example: [lib/docs/scrapers/go.rb](../lib/docs/scrapers/go.rb)